Mary BerryRECIPES

 Step-by-Step Instructions

-6. Bake in the preheated oven for 25-35 minutes, or until the shortbread is a pale golden colour and firm to the touch.
-It should still be quite pale, not deeply browned.
+9. Bake in the preheated oven for 30-35 minutes, or until a very pale golden colour and firm to the touch.
+It should not be brown.

 Perfect Substitutions